 Qatar was an early adopter of the UN Framework Convention on Climate Change in 1996 t and in 2008 published the Qatar National Vision 2030 (QNV).
 The QNV aimed to deliver continued economic growth and prosperity for Qatar whilst balancing innovation with the preservation of traditions and enshrining strong Islamic and family values.
 The QNV was built on four pillars: Human Development, Social Development, Economic Development and Environmental Development.
 The environmental development pillar recognised that there needs to be harmony between the environment and the other pillars of the QNV.
 In 2021 Qatar announced a Nationally Determined Contribution (NDC) which commits to a 25% reduction in emissions by 2030 compared to a business-as-usual baseline.
-Alongside the NDC, the government has made several international commitments including supporting the UN Convention on Biological Diversity's target to protect at least 30% of the planet by 2030 and becoming a signatory of the 2021 Global Methane Pledge.
+Alongside the NDC, the government has made several international commitments including supporting the UN Convention on Biological Diversity's target to oject Database and Maddi in Data based on